roman-milk/roman-milk.github.io/lee-ann.md

+===

- ****** Lee Ann Ch.
-02 ****** byStoryTeller07© Lee Ann was pinned down on the mat unable to cover herself, helplessly exposed to their laughter and the cheers for May.
+Lee Ann was pinned down on the mat unable to cover herself, helplessly exposed to their laughter and the cheers for May.
 Her head was spinning from the fight, and from being so blatantly aroused before everyone.

  Someone picked the forfeit from a bag and everyone giggled then burst out laughing.
 May looked down at the vanquished maiden, mischievously grinning.
 Lee Ann looked up at her captor, worrying what was to happen next.